JaMo42/lst/README.md

   - `D` - Device
   - `v` - Virtual
 - The number of links to the file
-- Owner name
+- Owner name (limited to 8 characters)
-- Group name
+- Group name (limited to 8 characters)
 - Size
 - Time of last modification
 - Name